Home

 Program Purpose

-The Alcohol and Other Drugs Program (AOD) is funded to increase the capacity of the Northern Sydney drug and alcohol treatment sector and achieve improved health and social outcomes for individuals, families, and communities affected by drug and alcohol use.
-The program works collaboratively with local providers including the Northern Sydney Local health District (NSLHD), commissioned services and general practice.
+The Alcohol and Other Drugs (AOD) Program is funded to increase the capacity of the Northern Sydney AOD treatment sector and achieve improved health and social outcomes for individuals, families, and communities affected by AOD use.
+The program works collaboratively with local services including general practice, the Northern Sydney Local Health District (NSLHD), and services commissioned by SNHN to fill treatment gaps.

 Onsite AOD education sessions for GPs: apply now for your practice